 The Archive is located at our Central Office where all of the physical material is securely kept and stored.

-In recent years, through a generous grant by the Heritage Lottery Fund, we have begun digitizing all material and uploading it to our online Archive that is freely accessible to all users.
+In recent years, through a generous grant by the Heritage Lottery Fund, we have begun digitising all material and uploading it to our online Archive that is freely accessible to all users.

 This catalogue is a searchable database of descriptions and digital images of our archives.
-Our collections are comprised of records of the Royal Scottish Country Dance Society and its branches, as well personal papers of members; including published books, manuscripts, minute books, correspondence, photographs and audio recordings.
+Our collections comprise of records of the Royal Scottish Country Dance Society and its Branches, as well personal papers of members; including published books, manuscripts, minute books, correspondence, photographs and audio recordings.

-To access the Archive please navigate to the footer of the website and click Archive.
+To access the Archive please navigate to the footer of the website and click Explore the Archives.

 Yes!
 We invite anyone to send us material and we welcome donations.

 Please download the form below and include your name, Branch (if applicable), and any notes that we may find useful.

 All donations are kept at the RSCDS office unless otherwise stated.